Poland - Country Commercial Guide

-As a member of NATO, Poland continues to meet its commitment to spend at least two percent of GDP on defense and 20% of defense spending on equipment and infrastructure.
-The Polish Ministry of National Defense estimates that annual defense spending will reach 2.4 % of GDP in 2022.
-A new comprehensive defense law passed in 2022 commits Poland to spending three percent of GDP starting in 2023.
+As a member of NATO since 1999, Poland has surpassed its commitment to spend at least two percent of GDP on defense and continues to meet 20% of defense spending on equipment and infrastructure.
+A comprehensive defense law passed in 2022 commits Poland to spending three percent of GDP on defense starting in 2023, but according to recent NATO data, annual defense spending will exceed 4 % of GDP in 2023.

 Poland is a very active user of the U.S. Government’s Foreign Military Sales (FMS) program.
-In 2022, Poland and the United States signed an agreement worth an estimated total value of $6.0 billion for M1A2 SEP V3 Abrams main battle tanks.
-Other recent, significant military purchases include the F-35 Joint Strike Fighter, PATRIOT missile system, Javelin anti-tank missiles, and the High Mobility Artillery Rocket System (HIMARS).
+In 2022, Poland signed an agreement to acquire 250 M1A2 SEPV3 Abrams main battle tanks, valued at approximately $6 billion.
+Other recent significant military purchases include Apache attack helicopters, F-35 Joint Strike Fighters, PATRIOT air and missile defense system, Javelin anti-tank missiles, and the High Mobility Artillery Rocket System (HIMARS).

 The 2021-2027 EU budget provides €75 billion for Poland (in current prices), thereby making Poland the biggest net EU fund beneficiary.
 Current plans are to use funds to support infrastructure development, including improving internet access and developing smart cities; innovation, encouraging companies to conduct R&D in Poland; the energy sector; entrepreneurship; environmental protection; and education (Portal Funduszy Europejskich).